jrie/wicked/README.md

 A wikipedia dump parser written in C.

 ## In short
-wickec parses wikipedia xml dumps.
-And should function as a foundation for an compressor, reading out data, attributes, key and values of XML and Wikipedia data.
+*wicked* parses (wikipedia) xml dumps.
+And should function as a foundation for an compressor, reading out data, attributes, key and values of XML and Wikipedia tag data.

 ## Status and further information
 **wicked is work in progress.**